 The greatest things you can give your children are your ears and your voice.
 Meaningful dialogue takes into account each family member's need for acceptance, self-respect, encouragement and security.

 - Change the backdrop in which communication occurs.
 You'll find that your children are much more comfortable, more receptive and tend to open up in "safe" environments, rather than if you "sit them down" in a chair or at the table to talk.
 Here are several strategies for encouraging active communication:- Make time to talk in the car. - Have discussions during game time. - Listen to CDs with your children and share your thoughts.

 - Discuss sensitive subjects such as politics or religion.
 These discussions are for the sole purpose of teaching children how to express their opinions and learn how to communicate.
 Providing a forum for your child's self-expression is one of the ways you can bolster their self-confidence and enhance their communication skills.

 - Do some "quilting."
 This is a term used to describe family interactions involving a common activity.
 The object of "quilting" is to begin a group project together, such as: - Painting a room. - Cleaning the house. - Washing the car. - Building a playhouse or treehouse. - Tending a garden.

 When it comes to family life, it's not a question of whether or not a crisis will hit — it's a matter of when.
 No matter how smoothly your life goes, no matter how well you parent with a purpose, you'll encounter some crisis, and it will impact your life together as a family.
 Maybe you discover that your child is addicted to drugs or alcohol.
 Or your family must adjust to life with a chronically ill child or parent.
 Your best chance to navigate the rough waters of a crisis is to have a consciously designed crisis management plan in place for overcoming the tough stuff — before it hits.
 Your plan might include any of the following.

 - Be prepared before a crisis strikes.
 The crucial thing about crisis is preparation.
 Keep in mind certain Hot Warning Signs that can serve as clues that a crisis is brewing.

+- Remove danger.
 This may mean calling the police yourself, confiscating dangerous items, keeping your child from having contact with certain people or removing him or her from a dangerous place — physically or emotionally.

 - Work the problem, not the person.
 Never attack or blame the family member in crisis When you're upset with a child, it can be terribly tempting to blame and criticize them.
 But when you do this, that child learns to "cover his tracks" the next time he or she gets in trouble.
 Aim your energies at solving the problem instead.

+- Close ranks.
 When a crisis hits, family members tend to turn on one another, blaming or ripping into someone with personal attacks.
 You must resolve that your relationships will exist on a level above blame and personal attacks.
 If family members are unable to turn to one another, a crisis will shatter family unity.

 - Find meaning in your suffering.
 Don't allow yourself to be devastated for no reason, no meaning and no purpose.
 You've got to create some value to the pain that you experience in life.
 Should some injury or tragedy befall one of your children, you may learn from the event, and thereby protect him or her and your other children more effectively in the future.
 You may choose to take some social action to create meaning out of suffering.